Located in central Indiana, the Hamilton Co. Llama Trekkers

 members own their own

-llamas, most lease a llama from the farm and work with train that
+llamas, most lease a llama from the Hamilton County Llamas, Inc. and work

 Our club's main focus is to realize responsibility, self confidence,

 as well as communication and leadership skills while having fun working with others.

 and caring for llamas!
 We have a fantastic group of youth involved